scene-verse/SceneVerse/README.md

 ```

 As our data contains scenes from existing datasets, please read carefully about the term of use for each dataset we provided in the form.

-### Data Processing

-We release a data preprocessing exemplar for 3RScan, with more details [here](preprocess/README.md).

 ### Provided Language Types